 Ashes will be blessed and distributed at The Celebration of the Eucharist at

 The Celebration of the Eucharist is the center of our lives as Roman Catholic Christians.
 Lent is a time when many people take the opportunity to attend Mass each day.
 The Eucharist will be celebrated each day, Monday through Friday at 7:30 a.m. and Saturday morning at 8:30 a.m. at Our Lady Queen of Peace.
 Every First Friday all year long the Blessed Sacrament is exposed from 8 a.m. to 12 noon for prayer and meditation.
-During Lent this will take place on Friday, April 5.
+During Lent this will take place on Friday, March 6 and Friday, April 3.

 THE STATIONS OF THE CROSS

 The Stations of the Cross will be prayed each Wednesday at Saint Margaret of Cortona at 6 p.m. followed by a Soup Supper and on Friday at 7 p.m. at Our Lady Queen of Peace.
 On Good Friday they will be prayed at 3 p.m. in the afternoon at Our Lady Queen of Peace.

 March 6: Stations of the Cross According to Saint Paul

 March 13: Walk This Way: A Way of the Cross for Children

 March 27: By His Cross: Stations of the Cross for Teen Catholics and Families